aspic/jI18N/README.md

 ============

 A simple tool for generating, using and updating language maps for various applications.
-Main motive for this work was having a general library for loading language strings, independent of platform.
+Main motive for this work is having a general library for loading language strings, independent of java environment.

 Dependencies
 ------------